Last

 I found some php software that can produce graphs with auto scaling, etc. Some more php reads the datafile and gets the data to feed the graphs.
 The datafile analyzing software bucketizes the one-minute data into something that makes for smoother graphs.
 It's a 'work in progress'.

-It used to have some config options on the front page, but that let some damn Pakistani hackers in to trash the site.
+It used to have some config options on the front page, but that let some damn Pakistani hackers in to trash the site in 2019.
 After cleaning up that mess, I locked it down a lot more.
 If I want the display different, I can ssh in and change it that way.

 There's a watchdog that alerts me if things go wrong: the web host doesn't get an update for a while, file size is too big, graphs are stale, security cam pics are stale, etc. After a few years' battle to keep my watchdog process running in the background (hosting providers don't like that) I finally found I could make it cron-based, and it's been stable for years now.
 That watchdog can send email or - via email - text messages.